 In all seriousness, Times Square is very photogenic and you are not going to be able to resist grabbing some shots.
 The bright lights and high contrast actually make it quite a challenging scene, but the garish colors and endless angles also make it quite forgiving if all you are after is the priceless vacation snap.
 You also don’t need to waste time trying to get people out of your frame, it’s not possible and People are part of Times Square!

 Note – Characters!

 The Costumed Characters of Times Square have become a feature of the Square.
 And while many people find enjoyment paying for a Photo from one of these dubious masked pretenders, you are in no way obligated.
-They are now confined to their Green Zones and if you are not interested just avoid.
+They are now confined to their Green Zones and if you are not interested just avoid them.
 However, if you want a photo with a grubby Elmo, sketchy Ironman, or gender-confused Statue of Liberty, go right ahead and expect to cough up a dollar or two for the privilege.
-Just agree a Price FIRST!
+Just agree on a Price FIRST!

 3 – One Times Square